j1y4-j/Cloudfunc-Assignments/task-manager/README.md

 ## Features

-- Add tasks with `id`, `label`, and `status` (pending/done)
+- Add tasks with `id`, `label`, and `status` (pending/done)  using the command ' node app.js add "task" '
-- List all tasks with their status
+- List all tasks with their status using the command ' node app.js list '
-- Remove tasks
+- Remove tasks using the command ' node app.js remove <id number> '
-- Update tasks
+- Update tasks using the command ' node app.js update <id number> "task" '
-- Mark tasks as done
+- Mark tasks as done using the command ' node app.js add done <id number> '
+- Clear all tasks by using the command ' node app.js reset '